-The following terminology applies to these Terms and Conditions, Privacy Statement and Disclaimer Notice and any or all Agreements: “User”, “Member”, “You” and “Your” refers to you, the person accessing this website and accepting Woofd.com’s terms and conditions.
-“The Organization”, “Ourselves”, “We”, “Editors” “Moderators”, and “Us”, refers to Woofd.com.
+The following terminology applies to these Terms and Conditions, Privacy Statement and Disclaimer Notice and any or all Agreements: “User”, “Member”, “You” and “Your” refers to you, the person accessing this website and accepting the terms and conditions of Woofd®.
+“The Organization”, “Ourselves”, “We”, “Editors” “Moderators”, and “Us”, refers to Woofd®.
 “Party”, “Parties”, or “Us”, refers to both the User and ourselves, or either the User or ourselves.
 “Authors” & “Contributors” refer to individuals submitting content such as, but not limited to, articles and photographs.

 Users records are regarded as confidential and therefore will not be divulged to any third party, other than when legally required to do so to the appropriate authorities.
 Where appropriate, we shall issue Users with appropriate written information, handouts or copies of records as part of an agreed contract, for the benefit of both parties.

-We will not sell, share, or rent your personal information to any third party or use your e-mail address for unsolicited mail.
+We will not sell, share, or rent your Personally Identifiable Information to any third party or use your e-mail address for unsolicited mail.
 Any emails sent by this Organization will only be in connection with the provision of agreed services and products.

 What personal information do we collect from the people that visit our blog, website or app?

-When subscribing, registering or ordering on our site, as appropriate, you may be asked to enter your name, email address, mailing address or other details to help you with your experience.
+When subscribing, registering or ordering on our site, as appropriate, you may be asked to provide your name, email address, mailing address, birthday or other details to help you with your experience.

 When do we collect information?